sajtoskrisz/open-letter-to-restrict-popups/readme.md

 # Restrict popups on webpages

-Please star this project if you support this idea.
+Please star this project if you support this idea, or you can retweet/like [my twitter post](https://twitter.com/sajtoskrisz/status/1395499871310958602)

 Details in different languages: